KXCI

-KXCI (91.3 FM) is a non-commercial, listener-supported, radio station in Tucson, Arizona.
-It is owned by the non-profit Foundation for Creative Broadcasting.
-Its call sign comes from the Roman numeral for 91 (XCI).
+KXCI (91.3 FM) is a non-commercial radio station licensed to Tucson, Arizona, United States.
+It is owned by the non-profit Foundation for Creative Broadcasting, and carries a free-form/community format.
 Their studios and offices are located at 220 South 4th Avenue, Tucson, Arizona.
-Its transmitter is on East Mount Bigelow Road in Whitetail, Arizona.
+Its transmitter is sited on East Mount Bigelow Road in Whitetail, Arizona.

 Primarily a music station, KXCI also carries short-form features about local issues, as well as the syndicated political show Democracy Now! on weekdays.
 The station offers programs for Native Americans, the LGBTQ community and the Latino community.
 KXCI plays a variety of musical genres, featuring both independent artists and bands/musicians on major labels.
 They include Alternative Rock, Progressive country, Americana, Blues, Jazz, Latin jazz, Cumbia, Reggaeton, Punk rock, and Folk.

 History

 In the late 1970s, Tucson residents Paul Bear, Frank Milan, and Roger Greer began preliminary work on the idea of a new, non-commercial radio station with a community-centered focus.
 They received a construction permit from the Federal Communications Commission (FCC) in November 1982 after completing FCC filings and a frequency search.

 The original concept of finding a name for their call sign was to run a contest, and then see if the name was available.
 However, upon receiving a letter from the FCC regarding the need to select call letters, a volunteer came up with the name KXCI, and was the top choice out of five submitted to the FCC.
 Those calls were available and were assigned.